ccrome/whoismakingnews/content/homepage/welcome.md

 {{< db_button id="trans-id" category="Trans" label="Transgender" >}}
 {{< db_button id="drag-id" category="Drag Queen" >}}
 </div>
+<br> I encourage you to fact check the data.
+Use the "Data" tab on the left to download the full database. <br>
 **Summarized data**

 **Note:** Unless you check the `Include Not Listed` checkbox below,